-The POLAR YACHT GUIDE offers guidance to pleasure yachts (both pleasure sailing and motor vessels) ranging from the smallest boats to vessels up to 300GT.
+The Polar Yacht Guide offers guidance to pleasure yachts (both pleasure sailing and motor vessels) ranging from the smallest boats to vessels up to 300GT.
 Part B applies to the wide range of environments found in Arctic waters (as defined by the IMO Polar Code).
 It is therefore impossible to prescribe definitive equipment lists, procedures or codes of practice which are appropriate for every vessel.
 The following advice concerning safety of navigation, voyage planning and environmental protection is designed to be guidance and to be used as appropriate on a voluntary basis.
 It is not intended to restrict freedom of choice and individual initiative.

 The remoteness and climate of the Arctic poses particular demands on the vessels operating there.
-In many of these areas, there are no or minimal facilities for supplies, repairs, medical aid or crew changes.
+In many of these areas, there are no, or minimal, facilities for supplies, repairs, medical aid or crew changes.
 SAR resources may be minimal or non-existent.
-It is imperative for vessels visiting these areas to be crewed, prepared, and equipped to be self-sufficient and self-reliant.
+It is imperative that vessels visiting these areas are crewed, prepared, and equipped to be self-reliant.